whypam/Express-Static-Route-Starter/README.md

 1. Open a `Terminal` and clone `Express-Static-Route-Starter` repo from [GitHub](https://github.com/whypam/Express-Static-Route-Starter.git).
 2. Navigate to the root folder of the repo where you should see `package.json`.
 3. Run `npm install`, then you'll see `node_modules` folder and `package-lock.json` created.

+### Install Code Editor

+You may choose any code editor you like.
+[Visual Studio Code](https://code.visualstudio.com/download) is one of the popular ones.

 ### Set up Express Static Routes